Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/01_reference_phylogeny/README.md

 wc -l differece.list
 ```

 This gave an output of 118 sequences with different heaeders.
-We foun that these 118 sequences were removed from the 18S file during the clustering step.
+We found that these 118 sequences were removed from the 18S file during the clustering step.
 Therefore we decided to remove them from the 28S file before concatenating.
 They were removed with the filter_fasta_by_list_of_headers.py python script (biopython was installed with pip install):

 ```
 ./filter_fasta_by_list_of_headers.py all.28S.aligned.trimal99.5.formatted.fasta difference.list > 28S.filtered.fasta